 CCE’s work is now divided into six departments that are responsible for a range of activities:

-⇒ Learning school – the program implemented in co-operation and with Polish-American Freedom Foundation, which assists teachers in improving their teaching skills and headmasters in developing their managing skills.
-It promotes a project-based teaching, formative assessment, peer-learning in schools, as well as school evaluation techniques.
+⇒ Learning school – the program implemented in co-operation and with Polish-American Freedom Foundation, which assists teachers in improving their teaching skills and supports headmasters in developing their leadership skills.
+It promotes project-based learning, formative assessment, peer-learning in schools, as well as school evaluation techniques.

-⇒ Culture and Heritage – the department is focused on art education, education for heritage and regional education.
-These programs help teachers find attractive and engaging methods of teaching local history, promoting local and national heritage, and encouraging critical reflection about Polish history and its ethnic minorities.
+⇒ Culture and Heritage – the department is focused on cultural and art education, education for heritage and media education.
+These programs help teachers find attractive and engaging methods of promoting local and national heritage and encouraging critical reflection about Polish history.
+The team also runs a program on media literacy and a program supporting the use of film in education.

-⇒ Youth Programs – support many school initiatives developed and implemented by young students.
-These programs also show teachers different ways to explain youngsters the way the contemporary world functions (through global education and education for sustainable development).
-The department serves as a support center for student councils and youth leaders and as a resource center for teachers, who are looking for teaching materials about global issues.
+⇒ Youth Programs – it supports school initiatives and local projects developed and implemented by young people assisted by their teachers.
+The department serves as a support center for student councils and youth leaders and as a resource center for teachers who foster youth activism.
 It also runs a nationwide campaign Young People Vote.

-CCE in an owner of a private publishing house (CIVITAS) which publishes textbooks and teaching guides for civics and entrepreneurship.
-It also publishes methodological textbooks for teachers.
-CCE also runs a training facility (with a capacity to host 48 participants).
+CCE in an owner of a private publishing house (CIVITAS) which publishes textbooks for civics and methodological textbooks for teachers and educators.
+CCE also runs a training facility (with a capacity to host 48 participants)..

 CCE is funded by a number of public as well as private institutions, both Polish and international.
 Revenues from CCE’s own activity also constitutes an important share of organization’s annual budget